Joseph S. Frelinghuysen Sr.: Personal life

-His wife's portrait and that of Joseph Jr, were painted in 1916 by the Swiss-born American artist Adolfo Müller-Ury; it is today in the Newark Museum, New Jersey.
-Frelinghuysen owned an 88-foot houseboat called Victoria that Harding used for 12 days after he won the 1920 election for President, but before he was inaugurated in March 1921.
+Swiss-born American artist Adolfo Müller-Ury painted a portrait of Frelinghuysen's wife and son in 1916; it is today in the Newark Museum, New Jersey.
+Frelinghuysen owned an 88-foot houseboat, Victoria, that Harding used for 12 days after he won the 1920 election for President, but before he was inaugurated in March 1921.

-He died on February 8, 1948, in Tucson, Arizona, and was interred at St. Bernard's Cemetery in Bernardsville, New Jersey.
+Frelinghuysen died on February 8, 1948, in Tucson, Arizona, and was interred at St. Bernard's Cemetery in Bernardsville, New Jersey.

 Legacy

-A memorial plaque was placed on the estate grounds commemorating the Knox–Porter Resolution officially ending America's involvement in World War I. Today the estate is long gone and suburban sprawl has replaced it with mini-malls.
+A memorial plaque was placed on the estate grounds commemorating the Knox–Porter Resolution.
+Today the estate is long gone and suburban sprawl has replaced it with mini-malls.
 The marker remains in a patch of grass near a Burger King parking lot along Route 28, just north of the Somerville traffic circle.